kmc22/supermarketStudy/README.md

 All the input data are in the "input" folder.
 All files written by the code are saved to the "output" folder.

 # Code
-Open the smallholder-inclusion-rspo-indo.Rproj file to ensure a reproducible environment.
+Open the supermarketStudy.Rproj file to ensure a reproducible environment.

 fao analysis.R - downloads and analyzes data from FAOStat
 Please run the following .R files in the order specified by the numeric file names since 2 is dependent on 1: